doubleedesign/testing-notebook/docs/concepts/pyramid.md

 # The Testing Pyramid

-The testing pyramid is a metaphor for the distribution of different types of tests in a software project, with the idea that there should be more low-level (granular, small piece) tests than high-level (whole feature in a real website) ones.
+The testing pyramid is a metaphor for the distribution of different types of tests in a software or web project, visualising the core principles that:
+- there should be more low-level (granular, small piece) tests than high-level (whole feature in a real website) ones
+- we should test our building blocks thoroughly, with our more holistic tests building upon the foundation of code that we know works in isolation.

 This is for a couple of reasons:
 - Small, isolated, low-level tests are generally simpler to write and maintain, and they run faster.
 They can easily be run frequently, which helps catch bugs early.
 - The higher up the pyramid you go, the more complex and time-consuming the tests become.
 They often require more setup and are slower to run, which can make them less practical for frequent use.